Malloy Hoverbike

-The Malloy Hoverbike is a single-seater turbo-fan powered, vertical take-off and landing (VTOL) quadrocopter developed in 2006 by New Zealand inventor Chris Malloy.
-The Hoverbike has two forward and two aft-mounted vertical propellers each enclosed in a hoop nacelle.
+The Malloy Hoverbike is a single-seater turbo-fan powered, vertical take-off and landing (VTOL) quadcopter developed in 2006 by New Zealand inventor Chris Malloy.
+The hoverbike has two forward and two aft-mounted vertical propellers each enclosed in a hoop nacelle.
 The nacelles feature steerable blades beneath which control the direction of flight.
 Each propeller pair has partial overlap and when not in use they can be folded over each other to further reduce the parking footprint and make packing and transportation easier.

 With the production of the Malloy Hoverbike, Chris Malloy set up his aeronautical firm Malloy Aeronautics, based at White Waltham airfield, South-West of London, United Kingdom.
 The company was responsible for the commercial development and production of the hoverbike.
 The hoverbike participated in the 2015 Paris Airshow.